 Conversely, terrestrial resources cannot produce the needs and luxuries of human life without human labour to power the process.
 So the businesses of the Landed Few cannot produce anything without the labour of the Landless Many.
 A business needs a workforce.
 However, a business is not a complex dynamical system.
 It does not operate like a free egalitarian society.
 It is a structured system like a machine.
 As such, it has divisions that perform the distinctly different functions involved in the overall process of the business in converting terrestrial resources into the needs of life.
 These different functions demand different human skills, which must be applied to the production process in an organised and coordinated way.
 A workforce must therefore be structured and managed.
 This is the only business model under which the Landed Few can guarantee the permanent subservience of the Landless Many.

 The control structure of a business has the form of a hierarchy.
 Workers are under the command of a foreman or gaffer.
 Foremen and gaffers are under the command of a manager.
 A group of managers expedites the orders of a director.
-Directors implement the policies of the chairman or company president, who is the autocratic head of the hierarchy.
+Directors implement the policies of a chairman or company president, who is the autocratic head of the hierarchy.
 Although superiors may ask for specialist advice from their inferiors, command propagates from the top downwards.
 Inferiors are hired or appointed by their superiors.

 So a business is not a democracy.
 Workers do not vote for their superiors.
 It is an autocratic hierarchy in which authority is maintained by the threat of dismissal for insubordination or inadequate performance.
 And a significant proportion of the Landless Many are unemployed, languishing in their little urban boxes ready to step into the shoes of whoever may get fired.
 The unemployed are driven to acquire employment not only by their lack of adequate needs of life but also by the force of law, which constantly bullies them by threatening destitution if they are not perceived to be trying hard enough to find work.
 Thus, the Landless Many live under a very Draconian regime of containment and exploitation.